 3. Boosts your cardiovascular health

-Just 10-15 minutes of jump rope a day, 5 days a week, can do wonders for your cardiovascular health including
+Another amazing skipping rope benefit is that just 10-15 minutes of jump rope a day, 5 days a week, can do wonders for your cardiovascular health including

 - Reducing your blood pressure